Web Professional Security Survey 2019

 A hosting service provider offers the management of website servers and databases on behalf of their clients, whether it is self-hosted or through a larger hosting company.

 Website hosting companies of all sizes feel the pain when it comes to end-user website security.
-Clients expect their hosting company to help them address website security incidents such as being hacked, blacklisted, or attacked.
+Clients expect their hosting company to help them address website security incidents such as being hacked, blocklisted, or attacked.

 A Content Management System (CMS) allows web professionals to build sites faster.
 Some are best for ecommerce websites, others are more suitable for blog pages or business-oriented websites.